-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 Insurance companies in the form of a limited liability company are principally funded from the issued and paid-up capital injected by the shareholders.

 Insurance companies in the form of a cooperative must be structured in accordance with the Law on Cooperatives (25/1992), as amended.
-Some key provisions with respect to the establishment of a cooperative are as follows:
+Key provisions with respect to the establishment of a cooperative include the following:

-- A cooperative must be established by at least nine individuals (for a cooperative consisting of individuals) or at least three cooperatives (for a cooperative consisting of cooperatives) by virtue of a notarial deed of establishment made in the Indonesian language;
+- A cooperative must be established by at least nine individuals (for a cooperative consisting of individuals) or at least three cooperatives (for a cooperative consisting of cooperatives) by virtue of a notarial deed of establishment made in the Indonesian language.

-- The cooperative obtains its legal entity status on the date of issuance of a decree of the minister of law and human rights validating the legal entity status of the cooperative; and
+- The cooperative obtains its legal entity status on the date of issuance of a decree of the minister of law and human rights validating the legal entity status of the cooperative.

 - The minimum capital must comply with the minimum amount provided under prevailing laws and regulations (if any).